 There are NO scheduled make-up exams.
-Make-up exams are decided case-by-case and require a university authorized written excuse from a doctor or other authority.
+Make-up exams are decided case-by-case and require a written university-authorized excuse signed by the student.
 Make-up exams may be an oral or essay exam administered by the Instructor or a TA.
-If you miss an exam, you must contact the Instructor within 24 hours to determine if you are eligible for scheduling a make-up exam.
+If you miss an exam, you must contact the Instructor within 24 hours of the missed exam to determine if you are eligible for scheduling a make-up exam.
+Missing the final exam will result in an incomplete grade.

-The minimum grade earned for the course will be based on a straight scale of the percentage of total possible points (points earned / 270 \times 100 rounded to nearest 0.01%) with cutoffs as shown below.
+The minimum grade earned for the course will be based on a straight scale of the percentage of total possible points (points earned / 270 $\times$ 100 rounded to nearest 0.01%) with cutoffs as shown below.
 For example, the computer will assign a B+ grade to a percentage of 89.99, and an A- grade for 90.00.
 Grades cannot be changed for individual students for any reason.
-If you have what you consider to be extraordinary circumstances that warrant a change in your grade, then you should contact an academic counselor, not the instructor of this course.
+To be fair to all, the instructor cannot deviate from the syllabus for an individual student.
+If you have what you consider extraordinary circumstances that deserve special consideration, then you should contact an academic advisor in your college.

-A+ Α A- B+ В B- C+ С C- D F 97 93 90 87 83 80 77 73 70 60 <60
+A+ Α A- B+ В B- C+ С C- D F 97 93 90 87 83 80 77 73 70 60 &lt;60

 The class average for this course is typically a B-/C+, and the final grades will be assigned with an appropriate adjustment or "curve" if necessary.
-The grade scale adjustment is not made until after the final exam scores and all other scores are available and cannot be predicted before then.
+The grade scale adjustment is not made until after the final exam scores and all other scores are available, and cannot be predicted before then.
+In the past, the "curve", if any, has been very small, especially for the A & B grades.

-I must be completely fair to ALL students in the class and cannot under any circumstance give special consideration to an individual student.
+The instructor must be completely fair to ALL students in the class and cannot under any circumstance give special consideration to an individual student.
 You will receive the grade that you have earned with no exceptions.
 There are always students who just miss a higher grade at each cutoff score.
 In this very competitive course, you can be sure that no student above the cutoff wants me to lower the cutoff to allow more students to get a higher grade--students have told me that very clearly.